ADA-research/Sparkle/Documentation/source/platform.md

 Sparkle has a large flexibility with passing along settings.
 Settings provided through different channels have different priorities as follows:

-- Default –- Default values will be overwritten if a value is given through any other mechanism;
+- Default - Default values will be overwritten if a value is given through any other mechanism;
-- File –- Settings form the `Settings/sparkle_settings.ini` overwrite
+- File – Settings form the `Settings/sparkle_settings.ini` overwrite
   default values, but are overwritten by settings given through the command line;
-- Command line Settings file -– Settings files provided through the command line, overwrite default values and other settings files.
+- Command line Settings file – Settings files provided through the command line, overwrite default values and other settings files.
-- Command line –- Settings given through the command line overwrite all other settings, including settings files provided through the command line.
+- Command line - Settings given through the command line overwrite all other settings, including settings files provided through the command line.
+- Configurators - Each configurator has its own option section and these values will take precedence of any value set in the general configurator section.

-## Required packages
+## Reporting packages

-Other software used by Sparkle:
+The platform depends on the following user supplied packages to generate its reports:

 - `pdflatex`
 - `latex`